 Have you ever watched a baby breathe?
-Next time you do, see if you can notice how their belly rises with every breath in.
+Next time you do, see if you can notice their tummy rising up and out with every breath in.

 Many of us exist in fight flight mode the majority of the time, without even knowing it.
-And then we wonder why we feel burnt out.
+And then we wonder why we feel anxious, stressed, overwhelmed or burnt out.

 Notice for a moment where your in-breath is going.
 Does your chest rise, or does your stomach?
 As you go about your day, continue to notice where you are breathing in to - without judgement.
 This way, you will get an idea of what mode you are operating in.

-Then, when you're ready to literally change your life, grow and restore your body, and enable yourself to think and react more clearly, follow the 3 simple steps below to Breath Your Way to Calm.
-The more you practice these steps, the more quickly you will restore your everyday breathing that allows you to thrive mentally and physically.
+Then, when you're ready to literally change your life, follow the 3 simple steps below to Breath Your Way to Calm.
+The more you practice these steps, the more quickly and naturally you will begin to breathe in a way that enables you to thrive mentally and physically.
 I'd love to know how you went.
 So don't hesitate to CONTACT ME with feedback.

-See if you can breath in through your nose, and allow your in-breath to bypass your chest, going all the way down to your bellybutton.
-You can breath out through your mouth, or if you're more comfortable you can breath out through your nose as well.
+See if you can allow your in-breath to bypass your chest completely, going all the way down to your bellybutton.
+Imagine "seeing" in your mind's eye, your breath going in and out of your body.

-Many people find that lying down when first practicing this helps, as you can place a hand on your stomach and feel it rise with each in-breath.
+Many people find that lying down when first practising this helps.
+Also, placing one or two hands on your stomach in order to feel it rise up and out with each in-breath helps you know you're breathing into the right part of your body.
 All you need to do is practice this, at your own pace - breathing all the way down to your stomach, imagining your breath going to below your belly button, raising your tummy up.
-You may choose to close your eyes when first practicing this too, as we are able to focus more with our eyes closed.
-Envisage your breath filling your entire body with life - life-giving oxygen and air, which is the life force of all life, the trees, the plants, the birds and animals around you.
-Envisage your body being filled with the life-generating energy of all life, and of the life force of our entire planet.
+You may choose to close your eyes when you first start practising this - as we are able to focus more with our eyes closed.
+Envisage your breath filling your body with life from the very core of your being.

 Comments will be approved before showing up.